For All Sales & Marketing Inquiries: 800-724-5535

 The benefits of being social for those with Alzheimer’s and dementia

-Socialization May Slow the Progress of Alzheimer’s and dementia
+Socialization May Slow the Progress of Alzheimer’s and Dementia

 Socialization Has Been Found to Support Brain Health